-The Faulkes South telescope is a Ritchey Chretien telescope that was designed and built in the United Kingdom and is now operated by the Los Cumbres Observatory Global Telescope Network at Siding Spring Observatory.
-The aperture of the Faulkes mirror is two metres, so although it is not one of the biggest telescopes in the world, but it is certainly one of the largest in the robotic category.
+The Faulkes Telescope South is a Ritchey Chretien telescope that was designed and built in the United Kingdom and is now operated by the Las Cumbres Observatory.
+The aperture of the Faulkes mirror is 2 metres, so although it is not one of the biggest telescopes in the world, it is certainly one of the largest in the robotic category.

-The telescope is used for research, citizen science, and education purposes by users across the globe.
-Currently there are over one thousand registered users of the Faulkes Telescopes, who vary from schools and community groups to professional astronomers.
-A global network of robotic optical telescopes will not only provide continuous sky coverage and the ability to treat the network as a single instrument, but also provide the resources for performing cutting edge science in collaboration with other organisations.
+The telescopes are used for research, citizen science, and education purposes by users across the globe.
+Currently there are over one thousand registered users of the Las Cumbres Observatory who vary from schools and community groups to professional astronomers.
+A global network of robotic optical telescopes not only provide continuous sky coverage and the ability to treat the network as a single instrument, but also provide the resources for performing cutting edge science in collaboration with other organisations.

 The Faulkes' innovative enclosure provides an excellent system for cooling.
 By exposing the whole telescope to the night air the problem of heat build up in the traditional dome enclosure is eliminated.
 To minimise turbulence in the air around the mirror, it is important that the telescope maintains the same temperature as the outside air; with the traditional dome it can take a few hours for the heat inside to dissipate through a relatively-small dome aperture.

-Visit the LCOGT.net website for more information on the Faulkes South Telescope and the Las Cumbres Observatory Global Telescope Network.
+Visit the LCO.global website for more information on the Faulkes Telescope South and the Las Cumbres Observatory.